Skip to content

 Note

 This feature is currently experimental.
-While it's fully functional and ready for use, it's not massively tested in production yet.
+While it's fully functional and ready for use, it's not extensively tested in production yet.
 Bugs, performance issues and API changes should be expected.
 Welcome to have a try and build together with us!

 Distributed mode enables you to create actors at remote nodes.
 When calling a remote actor, all arguments will be serialized and sent to the remote node through network, after execution the return value will be deserialized and sent back to the caller.